Marshal-AM/franky/README.md

 ## Akave Storage Integration

-Franky utilizes Akave's storage infrastructure to provide reliable, decentralized storage on the Filecoin network.
+Franky utilizes Akave's storage infrastructure to provide reliable, decentralized storage on the Akave network.
 The system manages multiple specialized buckets for different types of data:

 ### Storage Architecture